cornerstonejs/cornerstone3D/packages/docs/docs/getting-started/overview.md

 Our documentation can be broken down into the following sections:

-- [**Introduction**](/docs/category/introduction): covers scope of the project, related libraries and other relevant information
+- **Getting Started**: covers the scope of the project, related libraries and other relevant information, and installation instructions
-- **Getting Started**: includes installation instructions, basic usage and examples
 - **How-to-Guides**: provides guides for common tasks such as loading images, rendering images, and annotating images
 - **Concepts**: explains an in-depth look at various technical concepts that are used in the library
 - **API Reference**: provides a detailed description of the API and how to use each function